ealsedewilde/ledenadministratieCCNL/README.md

 ## FXML
 I've chosen for FXML because I had no experience of building screens.
 In such a situation the SceneBuilder is handy to roughly model the screens.
 I also had the idea that FXML somehow will give me a ModelViewController like solution.
 I now think that the View (FXML) is too closely coupled with the Java-FX controller to have a true MVC-paradigm.

+The application has three groups of FXML resources.
+1. FXML resources that make up de main flow of the application.
+They a triggerd by a menuchoice.
+2. FXML resources that a pages in foms.
+3. FXML resources that are used in popup windows

-I need a mechanism to control the flow between the dozens of fxml files.
+I need a mechanism to control the main flow between the dozens of fxml files.
 I have defined the `PageName` enum that points to the fxml file that it refers to.
-I noticed that loading fxml is a quite heavy task, so once loaded I cache the fxml; in the `fxmlLoaderBean`.
+I noticed that loading fxml is a quite heavy task, so once loaded I cache the fxml; in the `PageController`.
 Caching means that the initialization of controllers only happens once.
 When reusing a screen it has to be reset explicitly.
 (I'm used to it, but I'm not sure if it is the best option.)
 Later i came across the FxWeaver framework.
 I've looked at it, but found it not flexible enough to suit my needs, so I sticked to the mechanism I had.

 ## Controlling the UI.

-Being able to identify a fxml pages via the PageName enum is a start, but not the whole story of controlling the UI.
+Being able to identify a fxml pages via the `PageName` enum is a start, but not the whole story of controlling the UI.
 My design is that my base screen (main.fxml) is a Vbox with the included menu.fxml and a BorderPane.
 In the TOP section of the BorderPane I show a generic header.
 The CENTER initially contains a placeholder fxml.
 Based on menu choices various dialogs of pages are loaded one by one in the CENTER of the BorderPane.
 The BOTTOM section is used for displaying messages.

 It is the `PageController` that handles the loading of pages and showing the correct page in the CENTER of the BorderPane of the main.fxml.
 The PageController also controls the display of confirmation/error messages in the BOTTOM section.